croct-tech/plug-js/README.md

 ## About

 Plug JS is the easiest way to collect, manage, and consume real-time data to fuel personalized experiences.
-A single line of code gives you a complete devkit for building natively personalized applications.
+A single line of code gives you a fully-featured devkit for building natively personalized applications.

 ## Features